DhanushJK11/Automated-data-extraction/README.md

 By automating data extraction, we aim to speed up the process, facilitating faster access and analysis of medical data.

 ## Overall Goal
-Streamline the extraction process to improve accuracy and workflow in handling medical data.
+Streamline the extraction process to enhance accuracy and efficiency in managing medical data, thereby reducing the time required for handling these tasks.

 ## Setup